-Page 1 of 21
+Page 1 of 1

 It is the policy of the Seattle School Board that a variety of learning options, including out-of-district courses and credit recovery courses, be available to students.
 The Board recognizes that students may need to take out-of-district high school courses if they are not able to enroll in particular courses at their high school.
 The Board also recognizes that students may need to enroll in credit recovery courses in order to earn credits in courses that they have attempted unsuccessfully.
-The purpose of this policy and the corresponding superintendent procedure is to offer students a variety of options for earning credits while also ensuring that the options are rigorous and equally accessible to all students in the district.

-Therefore, the Board supports a range of out of district and credit recovery opportunities, and directs the Superintendent to provide information to parents, students, and staff regarding these options and the guidelines for participation.
+Therefore, the Board supports a range of out-of-district and credit recovery opportunities, and directs the Superintendent to provide information to parents, students, and staff regarding these options and the guidelines for participation.